 ELI is proud to have an experienced and highly creative faculty, dedicated to providing our students with quality instruction that is based on sound theory and methods in second language instruction.
 All of our instructors have Master's degrees in TESL or TESL-related fields.

 All of our faculty members have learned other languages themselves and many have studied and worked overseas.
 They know firsthand the challenges involved in acquiring a new language and adjusting to life in a new country and culture.

 We all look forward to meeting you here in Akron, OH and helping you reach your goal of learning English and making your career dreams come true.

-Instructor and Curriculum Coordinator
+Faculty and Program Coordinator

 Andrea has taught ESL for the last 17 years: 2 years in Japan, 5 in Chicago, and 10 in Ohio.
 Her Master's degree is from DePaul University (Chicago, IL) and her Bachelor's degree is from Wittenberg University (Springfield, OH).
 She mostly teaches Advanced and High Intermediate English levels at the ELI, and she is one of the Curriculum Coordinators of the program.
 She also tutors international UA students.
 She and her family love to travel, and she appreciates all the knowledge she has gained about the world from the diverse perspectives of her multilingual students.
 She looks forward to meeting and working with you!